mralbertchen/stifties/README.md

 ## What's next for STIFTIES

 We definitely want to take the concept to the next level: Access the large messaging apps and create in-messaging gaming experiences around stickers.
+We believe games such as battling and breeding will be hugely popular.
 Upcoming releases of blockchain-compatible smartphones represent additional growth drivers for STIFTIES.

 We see the following factors as strong avenues for adoption and growth: